wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 Pointer Authentication Code ISA extension).
 However, the paper argues that the two cases are relatively rare and can be addresses by application programmers (applications are assumed to be non-malicious).

+We next describe the implementation level details.
+MineSweeper uses a bitmap to represent whether a pointer to a particular word exists in the application's memory.
+To this end, MineSweeper reserves 1 bit for every 128 bit (16 bytes) of physical memory in the application's address space, incurring less than 1% of memory overhead.
+During the scan, MineSweeper treats every 8-byte aligned value as a pointer, and sets the corresponding bit in the bitmap by shifting the value right and using the result as an index into the bitmap.